smartcontracts/simple-optimism-node/README.md

 ### Install docker and docker compose

+> Note: If you're not logged in as root, you'll need to log out and log in again after installation to complete the docker installation.

 Note: This command install docker and docker compose for Ubuntu.
 For windows and mac desktop or laptop, please use Docker Desktop.
 For other OS, please find instruction in Google.

 ```sh